NiklasTiede/MyBlog/content/post/github-trending-api.md

 It took me 3 days to build this API.
 Another 2 days were needed to learn how to use Pythons `async`/`await` syntax.
 But using asynchronous code increased the performance not as much as I expected it to be.
 The scraping itself seems to be the bottleneck of the API, it's kinda CPU intensive.
 I also found out that beautifulsoups performance is not that good.
 Using the `.find` method is slower than going down the DOM tree by hand.

 If it turns out that this API would have a higher traffic in the future it could be interesting to implement a caching mechanism.
-Github updates the rankings of trending repositories only a few times per day so it would be more efficient to cache the most often used ranking in memory until Github updates the ranking to avoid requesting/scraping the same data repetitively.
+Github updates the rankings of trending repositories only a few times per day so it would be more efficient to cache the most often used rankings in memory until Github updates it.
+This approach avoids repetitive requests and scraping the same data.
 It would be very interesting to implement a Redis database for this job.

 Ok guys, I hope you found something interesting, thanks for your attention and have a nice day!